 |HDL cholesterol (good cholesterol)||Men: Above 45; Women: Above 55|

 The typical cholesterol profile in patients with diabetes includes low HDL cholesterol and high triglycerides.

-The initial focus of treatment of high cholesterol in patients with diabetes is to lower the LDL cholesterol.
-Studies have suggested that the risk for cardiovascular disease in patients with diabetes may increase with LDL cholesterol above 80.
+The focus of treatment of high cholesterol in patients with diabetes is to lower the LDL cholesterol.
+Studies show that the risk for cardiovascular disease in patients with diabetes may increase if LDL cholesterol is above 80.

 - Control blood sugars, blood pressure

 - Quitting smoking

 - Exercise and weight loss can help raise the HDL cholesterol

 Examples: Lipitor®, Zocor®, Pravachol®, Crestor®, Mevacor®, Lescol®